 If they are nutters, they are remarkably successful ones.

 The truth is that Tea Party-backed Republicans are winning this fight over raising the debt ceiling.

 It is far from over.
 But they've already won the argument that America's debt has to be dealt with.
 They've wrung really deep cuts from Mr Obama.

 They've probably stopped Democrats from putting up taxes as part of any final package.
 It is a pretty straight ideological fight between left and right.
 So why the charge of nuttiness ?

-It's that Tea Party, again.'Feet to the fire'
+It's that Tea Party, again.

 The reason House of Representatives Speaker John Boehner and the Republican leadership is being so hard-line is because the Tea Party put the iron in their soul.